-As explained in section 4, NextEra has offered to negotiate capacity arrangements with a number of communities who wish to have involvement or communications during the construction and post-construction monitoring to provide additional assurance of this conclusion.
+As explained in section 4, NextEra has offered to negotiate capacity arrangements with a number of communities who wish to have involvement or communications during the construction and post-construction monitoring to provide additional assurance to the REA conclusions.

 Other issues brought to the attention of NextEra that fall outside the scope of Ontario Regulation 359/09 are explained in section 4.12, including NextEra's response.